lovesyk/rippanda/README.md

 - all torrent files associated with the gallery or previous versions

 The update logic behaves as following:
-1. A gallery will not be updated if the directory it resides in has been changed within the interpolated (min / max) duration specified by the update inverval which is calculated based on the timestamp (min / max thresholds) the gallery was posted at.
+1. API metadata and the web page will be updated if they have not been changed within the interpolated (min / max) duration specified by the update interval which is calculated based on the timestamp (min / max thresholds) the gallery was posted at.
-2. API metadata and the web page will always be updated if the whole gallery is not to be excluded by the above rule.
+2. Torrent files will be updated / removed if they do not match the API files by comparing their file size and timestamps.
-3. Torrent files will be updated / removed if they do not match the API files by comparing their file size and timestamps.
+3. ZIP file, thumbnail and the image list will only be updated if their files are missing.

-4. ZIP file, thumbnail and MPV page will only be updated if their files are missing.
+If the gallery is deemed to no longer be available due to copyright claims, only the API metadata will be updated.
 On errors the tool will retry a few times after waiting a bit but cancel the process if it deems the servers to be down or for the user to be banned.
 It will make sure the non-temporary success file only contains fully downloaded / updated galleries.

 ## Cleanup